Your briefing on Tuesday - The New York Times - Up News Info

 All you need is a print publication, paper, pen, scissors, and glue or tape.
 Here are the steps.

 Great idea.
 Create a list of extraordinary moments.
-Look for something small but exceptional around your apartment, outside your window, or maybe when you go for a walk.
+Look in your apartment for something small but exceptional; look out the window or pay attention the next time you go for a walk.
 The extraordinary is around you; all of you What you have to do is look.
 Pick a moment and start thinking of words to describe it.
 Write them down.

 Cutout.
 Cutout.
 Cutout.
-Start cutting all the words and phrases related to your moment.
+Cut out all the words and phrases related to your moment.
 Having problems?
 Try not to think so much and just cut.
 What words sound good to you when you say them out loud?
 What words help you visualize your extraordinary moment?
-Search the newspaper and cut them carefully.

 Design.
 Before you start pasting your words on lines of poetry, arrange and rearrange them.
 Let your paper be the house of your poem.
 How many rooms will you build?
 One, two or more?
 Do you want long lines or short lines?
 Play with their position until you have them right.